JuntaoLiu01/JPAO/readme.md

   python crawl_data.py
   ```

-  - proxy for linking to Google if you can not connect Google server
+  - need proxy for linking to Google if you can not connect Google server.

 - Data preprocessing and filtering module